AdriQD/attentionQST/README.md

 - [x] In the **/Inference** folder, it is possible to find the pre-trianed model used to generate the plots in Fig.3, and the data for panel (a),(c) thereof.

 - [x] In **/OOD plots** the source code used to prepare and generate the plots for the complete OOD test, where sampling, depolarizatoin, and measurement noise are considered altogether.
+Inside, a folder "PRRFig3-Data" with the data of the plot is available for benchmarking and reproduction is available.

 ## Dependecies